Princess Victoria of Hesse and by Rhine: Early life

 Victoria was born on Easter Sunday at Windsor Castle in the presence of her maternal grandmother, Queen Victoria.
 She was christened in the Lutheran faith in the Green Drawing Room at Windsor Castle, in the arms of the Queen on 27 April.
 Her godparents were Queen Victoria, Princess Mary Adelaide of Cambridge, Louis III, Grand Duke of Hesse and by Rhine (represented by Prince Alexander of Hesse and by Rhine), the Prince of Wales and Prince Heinrich of Hesse and by Rhine.

-Her early life was spent at Bessungen, a suburb of Darmstadt, until the family moved to the New Palace in Darmstadt when she was three years old.
+Victoria's early life was spent at Bessungen, a suburb of Darmstadt, until the family moved to the New Palace in Darmstadt when she was three years old.
 There, she shared a room with her younger sister, Elisabeth, until adulthood.
 She was privately educated to a high standard and was, throughout her life, an avid reader.

 During the Prussian invasion of Hesse in June 1866, Victoria and Elisabeth were sent to Britain to live with their grandmother until hostilities were ended by the absorption of Hesse-Kassel and parts of Hesse-Darmstadt into Prussia.
 During the Franco-Prussian War of 1870, military hospitals were set up in the palace grounds at Darmstadt, and she helped in the soup kitchens with her mother.
 She remembered the intense cold of the winter, and being burned on the arm by hot soup.

 In 1872, Victoria's eighteen-month-old brother, Friedrich, was diagnosed with haemophilia.
 The diagnosis came as a shock to the royal families of Europe; it had been twenty years since Queen Victoria had given birth to her haemophiliac son, Prince Leopold, Duke of Albany, and it was the first indication that the bleeding disorder in the royal family was hereditary.
 The following year, Friedrich fell from a window onto stone steps and died.
 It was the first of many tragedies to beset the Hesse family.

 In early November 1878, Victoria contracted diphtheria.
 Elisabeth was swiftly moved out of their room and was the only member of the family to escape the disease.
-For days, Victoria's mother, Princess Alice, nursed the sick, but she was unable to save her youngest daughter, Victoria's sister Marie, who died in mid-November.
+For days, Victoria's mother nursed the sick, but she was unable to save her youngest daughter, Marie, who died in mid-November.
 Just as the rest of the family seemed to have recovered, Princess Alice fell ill.
 She died on 14 December, the anniversary of the death of her father, Prince Albert.
 As the eldest child, Victoria partly assumed the role of mother to the younger children and of companion to her father.
 She later wrote, "My mother's death was an irreparable loss ...
-My childhood ended with her death, for I became the eldest and most responsible."
+My childhood ended with her death, for I became the eldest and most responsible".